RhenalsR/Bellabeat-Case-Study/README.md

 ![Women running, health image, purple colors](https://media.self.com/photos/57d888bc24fe9dae328314b1/2:1/w_1280,c_limit/thing-every-workout-more-effective_facebook.png)

-They would like to analyze Bellabeat’s available consumer data to reveal more growth opportunities.
-As they want to focus on how people are already using their smart devices to identify trends that can help Bellabeat's marketing strategy.
+They would like to analyze Bellabeat’s available consumer data to reveal more growth opportunities, as they want to focus on how people are already using their smart devices to identify trends that can help Bellabeat's marketing strategy.

 ## Questions for the Analysis:
 1. What are some trends in smart device usage?